micahcantor/blog/content/blog/haskell-synthesis-ghc/index.md

 We are certainly not the first ones to look at program synthesis with GHC and Haskell, and in fact there is already a synthesis tool built into HLS called [Wingman](https://haskellwingman.dev/).
 Wingman embraces hole-driven design and does some great work to automatically fill holes or case splitting a selected expression.

 Wingman is still in beta, and it has room to integrate more recent research into type-driven synthesis to generate a wider variety of Haskell programs.
-Our goal for this project was to learn more about how Wingman works, and potentially move toward contributing improvements or extensions in the future.
+Our goal for this project was to learn more about how Wingman works, and potentially move toward contributing improvements or extensions to it in the future.

 Outside of Haskell specifically, there's also the recent rise of synthesis tools backed by large language models such as [GitHub Copilot](https://github.com/features/copilot) and [OpenAI's ChatGPT](https://openai.com/blog/chatgpt/).
 These language models take a statistical, rather than type-driven approach to synthesis, which makes them both much more widely capable and also more error prone.